ravendb/docs/Documentation/7.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/aws-sqs-etl.markdown

          ![Delete processed documents](images/sqs_delete-processed-docs.png "Delete processed documents")

     * `D.` **Test Connection**
-      After defining the connection string, click to test the connection to the Azure storage account.
+      After defining the connection string, click to test the connection to the SQS destination.

 5. **Transform Scripts**
    an ETL process can apply multiple transformation scripts to the data it handles.